Ally McCoist: Full team

-McCoist made his Scotland debut aged 23 on 29 April 1986 in a 0–0 friendly match against the Netherlands.
+McCoist made his Scotland debut, aged 23, on 29 April 1986 in a goalless friendly match against the Netherlands.

-He started only one game at the 1990 World Cup in Italy (coming on as a late substitute in the other group games) after being an integral part of the qualification bid.
+He started one game at the 1990 World Cup in Italy (coming on as a late substitute in the other group games) after being an integral part of the qualification bid.

-In March 1993 he broke a leg against Portugal in a disastrous qualifying match for the next World Cup (Scotland lost 5–0 and failed to progress).
+In March 1993, he broke a leg against Portugal in a disastrous qualifying match for the next World Cup (Scotland lost 5–0 and failed to progress).

-McCoist captained Scotland once, against Australia on 27 March 1996.
+He captained Scotland once, against Australia on 27 March 1996.
 He went on to score the winner after 55 minutes in a 1–0 win at Hampden Park.

-He scored one major tournament goal: a spectacular long-range drive at UEFA Euro 1996 against Switzerland, which was also his last goal for his country; he had started all three of Scotland's matches at UEFA Euro 1992 but failed to score, and was not selected in the squad for the 1998 World Cup despite having scored 16 goals during the preceding season.
+McCoist scored one major tournament goal: a long-range drive at UEFA Euro 1996 against Switzerland, which was also his last goal for his country; he had started all three of Scotland's matches at UEFA Euro 1992 but failed to score, and was not selected in the squad for the 1998 World Cup despite having scored 16 goals during the preceding season.
 "I was devastated.
 It broke my heart.
 It really did.
 I remember getting the news down in London that [Craig Brown] wasn't taking me and I greeted my eyes out.
 I still think it was a massive mistake.
 I certainly don't think I would have played ninety minutes in all the games, but if we'd needed a goal, I was still probably our best chance.
 That was the biggest disappointment in my career, not going.
 Obviously I have spoken to Craig since, and he admits it was a mistake now.
 And I do appreciate him for saying that.
 It doesn't soften the blow that I didn't go, but it backs my own theory up that I should have gone."

 He made his last two appearances for Scotland after moving from Rangers to Kilmarnock in summer 1998, with his final outing a 3–2 victory over Estonia in October of that year.
 McCoist is Scotland's fifth-highest scorer, with 19 goals from his 61 caps.